AlternativeFFFF/Alt-F4/submissions/dana-channel-routing/main.md

 ### Dev's blog: drawing the graph's spaghetti

 Today's post will present some (hopefully interesting) details about the inner working of Dana's *nice™ and understandable™* graph generator.
-To give a general introduction, Dana's graph is a variant of [layered graph](https://en.wikipedia.org/wiki/Layered_graph_drawing).
-Which means items & recipse are placed *node layers*, separated by *link layers*.
+To give a general introduction, Dana's graphs are a variant of [layered graphs](https://en.wikipedia.org/wiki/Layered_graph_drawing).
+This means that items & recipes are placed in *node layers*, separated by *link layers*.

 ![Layered graph](layers-illustration.png)
 (Layered graph structure: node layers (blue background), link layers (green background))

 The first thing Dana does is deciding how many node layers are needed, and in which layer each item/recipe will be placed.
-The second step is to decide horizontal coordinate of each item/recipe.
+The second step is to decide the horizontal coordinate of each item/recipe.
 The third step is building the link layers.
-The final step is to assign vertical coordinate to each element in the graph, now the number of layers and their length is known.
+The final step is to assign a vertical coordinate to each element in the graph, now that the number of layers and their height is known.

 The full layout algorithm is way too big and technical for an Alt-F4 post, so the rest of this article will focus on the third step.
 Here's the problem: given 2 consecutive *node layers*, trace the required links in the *link layer*, in order to get a *nice™ and understandable™* graph: